sebastianwik/gulp-elm-boilerplate/README.md

 ## If you are new to Elm

-Check out Elm at [Elm website](http://elm-lang.org/) Go through the tutorials and what not.
+Check out Elm at [elm-lang.org](http://elm-lang.org/) and go through the tutorials and what not.

 ### Entry Point for this boilerplate
 You will find the entry point in the index.html file: